 - (3) Represents the amount of expense recognized by us for employer matching contributions during 2008 and 2007, respectively, for the Capital Accumulation Plan for each named executive officer.
 We did not match employee contributions in 2009.
 The Capital Accumulation Plan provides additional retirement benefits for substantially all employees.
 The Capital Accumulation Plan is intended to meet the requirements of Section 401(k) of the IRC.
 The Capital Accumulation Plan allows an investment option in our common stock and Class A common stock.
 It also allows for a percentage match to be made by a contribution of our common stock.
 Employee contributions to the Capital Accumulation Plan, up to 6% of the employees' gross pay, are matched by our contributions.
 Our percentage match amount is declared by our Board of Directors before the beginning of each plan year and is made by a contribution of our common stock.
-July 2007.
-Our matching contributions for 2007 for active participants in the Capital Accumulation Plan.
+Our percentage match was 50% during the years ended December 31, 2008 and 2007.
+Our matching contributions vest, based upon each employee's number of years of service, over a period not to exceed five years.
+In addition to our matching contributions, we authorized voluntary contributions for 2007 for active participants in the Capital Accumulation Plan.
 These voluntary contributions were equal to 1% of each active participant's earnings for 2007.
 Contributions and vesting for the named executive officers are the same as for all other eligible employees. - (4) Represents insurance premiums paid on behalf of each named executive officer. - (5) Represents directors' fees paid to each named executive officer in 2009, 2008 and 2007 who is also a director.
 See the "Director Compensation in 2009" table for additional information.